 The United Kingdom is a founding nation of the Airbus consortium and one of the company’s four home markets.
-Building on a proud 100-year British aviation heritage, every wing on Airbus commercial aircraft is designed and manufactured in the UK.
+Building on a proud 100-year British aviation heritage, the majority of the wings on Airbus commercial aircraft are designed and manufactured in the UK.

 As of 2018

 The sites at Filton and Broughton design, test and manufacture the wings for all Airbus commercial aircraft, directly sustaining around UK 10,000 jobs.

 Broughton, home to more than 6,000 Airbus employees, has a proud tradition of aerospace manufacturing going back three-quarters of a century, having produced aviation classics such as De Havilland’s Comet and Mosquito.
 The site focuses primarily on manufacturing but also houses engineering and support functions such as procurement and finance.
 Airbus has invested more than £2 billion in the Broughton plant over the past 10 years.
 Core activities at Filton, where an additional 3,000 people work, are the design, engineering and support for Airbus wings, fuel systems and landing gear.
 Teams also work on aerodynamics research, development and test facilities.

 More than 1,000 wings are produced every year at the Airbus site in Broughton.

 Present in the UK for more than 40 years, Airbus’ helicopter activity is headquartered in Oxfordshire – Britain’s civil helicopter hub – from where the company provides the country’s premium rotary wing aircraft solutions.
 With sites in Aberdeen, Belfast, Hawarden and Oxford, Airbus provides helicopter design, manufacturing, support, maintenance and training to its customers.
 Airbus rotary wing aircraft make up the entirety of the country’s police helicopter fleet, 60% of the air ambulance fleet, and half of the country’s overall civil